Skip to main content

 During menopause, oestrogen levels decline rapidly in comparison to testosterone.
 The imbalance of oestrogen and testosterone causes hair texture to change, increases hair shedding and also follicle miniaturisation (the hair follicles become smaller and the hairs that grow from the miniaturised hair follicles look finer).

-Unlike male pattern hair loss, menopausal hair loss occurs mostly on the crown and there is a distinct widening of the midline.
+Unlike male pattern hair loss, menopausal hair loss occurs mostly on the crown, and there is a distinct widening of the midline.

 Is Minoxidil effective in menopausal hair loss?